 I know it may sound silly, but please let the receiver of the gift know that this homemade beauty product isn’t edible although it looks delicious.
 I can’t tell you how many times my brother-in-law has attempted to eat the skin care DIYs I give my sister.

+- Mold the cleansing bars.
 Pour the vanilla infusion to the dry ingredients and knead until no lumps of dry ingredients remain.
-Pack the mixture into the cavities of the mould and chill in the freezer for an hour.
-Once the cleansing bars are solid, pop them out of the mould.
+Pack the mixture into the cavities of the mold and chill in the freezer for an hour.
+Once the cleansing bars are solid, pop them out of the mold.

 How do I use my DIY vanilla cleansing bars?